+Functional Normalization

+- mensional observation \mathbf{Y}i , we form the empirical quantile function arginal distribution, and denote it by q_i^{emp} . n

+What is a quant ile function:

-Functional Normalization For each high-dimensional observation \mathbf{Y}i , we form the empirical quantile function $r \in [0,1]$ for its marginal distribution, and denote it by q_i^{emp} .
-What is a quantile function ?
-The k-th percentile of a set of values divides them so that k % of the values lie below and (100-k)% of the values lie above.
-The 25th percentile is known as the lower quartile.
-The 50th percentile is known as the median.
-The 75th percentile is known as the upper quartile.
-It is more common in statistics to refer to quantiles .
-These are the same as percentiles, but are indexed by sample fractions rather than by sample percentages.
-V3 Processing of Biological Data WS 27 2021/22
+and (100-k)% of • The 25th perce • The 50th perce • The 75th perce It is more commo tile of a set of values divides them so that k % of the values lie be the values lie above.
+Intile is known as the lower quartile.
+Intile is known as the median.
+Intile is known as the upper quartile.
+In in statistics to refer to quantiles .
+The as percentiles, but are indexed by sample fractions rather that Intages.

+V2 Processing of Biological Data SS 2020 27